screwdriver-cd/fuji-app/README.md

 # fuji-app

-Demo app that shows Flickr images of Mount Fuji in a slideshow.
+Demo app that shows Flickr images of Mount Everest in a slideshow.
 Built by [Screwdriver](https://screwdriver.cd) and deployed to AWS using CodeDeploy.